RV Road Trip

 J. Willy Krauch Danish Smokehouse

 Since 1956, this family-run smokehouse has followed the time-honoured tradition of working by hand to produce perfectly smoked fish.
-Located in the picturesque village of Tangier, the Willy Krauch Danish Smokehouse is famous for its delicious smoked salmon, which can’t be missed.
+Located in the picturesque village of Tangier, the J. Willy Krauch Danish Smokehouse is famous for its delicious smoked salmon, which can’t be missed.

 Spry Bay Campground & Cabins